microsoft/Microsoft-365-Defender-Hunting-Queries/Email Queries/JNLP-File-Attachment.md

 ## JNLP File Attachments
-JNLP file extensions are an uncommon filtype often used to deliver malware.
+JNLP file extensions are an uncommon file type often used to deliver malware.

 ## Query
 This query looks for email attachment name ending with a JNLP file extension.